List of large carnivores known to prey on humans

 This is a list of large carnivores known to prey on humans.

-The order Carnivora consists of numerous mammal species specialized in eating flesh.
-This list does not include animal attacks on humans by domesticated species (dogs), or animals held in zoos, aquaria, circuses, private homes or other non-natural settings.
-To prey on means "to seize and eat (something) as prey," and according to Merriam-Webster, synonyms include stalk, chase, hunt, pursue, and destroy.
+This list does not include animal attacks on humans by domesticated species (dogs), or animals held in zoos, aquaria, circuses, private homes, or other non-natural settings.
+To prey on means "to seize and eat (something) as prey".
+Synonyms include stalk, chase, hunt, pursue, and destroy.

-Statistically, attacks on humans by wild carnivores are an extremely rare cause of death—even in regions with high levels of human-wildlife interaction and relatively high absolute numbers of attacks—the topic remains one of great fascination to contemporary humans unused to or uncomfortable with being vulnerable to the larger food web.
+Statistically, attacks on humans by wild carnivores are an extremely rare cause of death—even in regions with high levels of human-wildlife interaction and relatively high absolute numbers of attacks.

-Documented carnivore attacks on humans do appear to be increasing in frequency for a variety of reasons including human population growth, animal habitat loss, and declining populations of traditional prey species.
+Documented carnivore attacks on humans appear to be increasing in frequency for a variety of reasons, including human population growth, animal habitat loss, and declining populations of traditional prey species.